The Enforcer (1976 film): Plot

-Callahan and Moore are leaving an autopsy at the Hall of Justice when a bomb explodes in the bathroom.
-The inspectors chase down and capture the bomber, and meet "Big" Ed Mustapha, the leader of a black militant group to which the bomber formerly belonged.
-Although Callahan makes a deal with Mustapha for information, McKay arrests his followers and him for the PRSF's crimes, damaging Callahan's credibility.
-Callahan angrily refuses to participate in a televised press conference in which the publicity-seeking mayor intends to commend Moore and him for Mustapha's arrest; McKay then suspends Callahan and takes his badge, but Moore informs Callahan that she will continue to help him in any way she can, and the two share drinks in a sign of mutual respect.
+When Callahan and Moore leave an autopsy at the Hall of Justice, a bomb explodes in the restroom.
+They capture the bomber after a foot chase and meet "Big" Ed Mustapha, the leader of a black militant group called Uhuru, which the bomber formerly belonged to recently.
+Callahan makes a deal with Mustapha for information, but McKay arrests the group for the PRSF's crimes.
+With his credibility damaged, Callahan refuses to participate in a televised press conference that the publicity-seeking mayor intends to use to commend the partners for Mustapha's arrest.
+McKay suspends Callahan and takes his badge but Moore pledges to continue to help him and they share drinks in a sign of mutual respect.

-The PRSF ambushes the mayor's motorcade as he leaves a Giants game at Candlestick Park, killing his bodyguard and aide and taking him hostage with a ransom of $5 million.
-Callahan bails out Mustapha, who gives him the name of a priest who mentored Maxwell; Moore then saves Callahan's life when Wanda (disguised as a nun) tries to shoot him in the back.
-The priest reveals that the PRSF members are squatting on Alcatraz Island.
-Callahan distracts the gang while Moore frees the mayor, but Maxwell kills her before they can get off the island.
-Callahan avenges Moore by cornering Maxwell in an old guard tower and blowing it up with a LAW rocket.
+The PRSF ambushes the mayor's motorcade outside a Giants game at Candlestick Park, killing his bodyguard and aide and taking him hostage.
+Callahan bails out Mustapha, who leads him to a priest responible for mentoring Maxwell.
+At the church where Callahan tackled the bomber, Wanda, one of Maxwell's teammates, attempts to shoot Callahan, but she is killed by Moore.
+The priest reveals that the PRSF members are hiding on Alcatraz Island.
+The duo arrive on the island and split up to free the mayor.
+After killing the remaining members of the PRSF, Moore warns an exposed Callahan of Maxwell, who then shoots her instead.
+Callahan avenges Moore by cornering Maxwell in an old guard tower and blowing it up with a LAW rocket, obliterating Maxwell.
 Ignoring the mayor's profuse gratitude, Callahan abandons him and walks over to his partner's corpse as McKay arrives in a helicopter and announces to the now dead Maxwell and his men that the SFPD will give in to all of his demands.